ashishjuyal/learning-git/labs/branches/README.md

 cat .git/HEAD
 ```

-edit the `books.md` file and add more books to it:

-Open your favourite editor and copy the content.
+Open your favourite editor and copy the below content in `books.md`.
 If you observe closely, you will see most of the books are same but it also has some more with their order changed:
 ```
 List of favourite books
 -----------------------
-To Kill a Mockingbird
+To Kill a Mocking bird
 Lord of the rings
 Harry potter
 Hamlet